Kevin J. O'Toole: Early life and career

 O'Toole was born in Cedar Grove, New Jersey to an Irish American father and Korean mother who met during the Korean War.
 He graduated from Cedar Grove High School and earned a B.A. in Political Science / Public Administration and a J.D. in 1989 from Seton Hall University.
 He later passed the bar exam in 1989 and served a clerkship in the office of the State Attorney General.

 At the age of 25, O'Toole began his political career by serving on the Cedar Grove Township Council from 1989 to 1996.
 He was elected as its Mayor from 1990 to 1991, 1993 to 1994 and from 1995 to 1996.
 O'Toole was later elected as Chairman of the Essex County Republican Committee from 1997 to 2011.
+He replaced incumbent Chair Jeanne Parke.

 In 1995, O'Toole was elected to the General Assembly, the lower house of the New Jersey State Legislature, representing the 21st Legislative District.
 He was appointed as the Assembly's Deputy Republican Leader from 2004 to 2008 and was the Assistant Majority Leader from 1998 to 2001.
 O'Toole was briefly appointed to the State Senate in 2001, where he served for eight months before redistricting forced him into a different legislative district.

 In 2007, O'Toole defeated Democrat John Zunic to win election to the New Jersey Senate seat in the 40th District, filling the seat vacated by Henry McNamara, a fellow Republican who had represented the district since 1985.
 O'Toole's running mates David C. Russo and Scott Rumana also won election.

-After his brother's death in 2001, O'Toole retired from his position as Chairman of the Essex County Republican Committee and recommended that County Party Executive Director Al Barlas from Bloomfield succeed him.
+After his brother's death in 2011, O'Toole retired from his position as Chairman of the Essex County Republican Committee and recommended that County Party Executive Director Al Barlas from Bloomfield succeed him.
 Barlas serves as O'Toole's Chief of Staff.

 By profession, O'Toole is an attorney with the firm of O'Toole Fernandez Weiner Vanlieu LLC.
 Senator O'Toole and his wife, Bethany, have two children, Kevin Jr. and Ryan Marie.